vonerikbarren/BasicDadJokesApp_Fetch/README.md

 ### Section 1 - Overview
-- This component demonstrates a quick api call with axios.
+- This component demonstrates a quick API call with axios.

 ### Section 2 - Purpose